Skip to main content

 Garden Leadership

-• Community interest meetings (1 in person, 1 in zoom) with email follow up.
+• Two community interest meetings with email follow up

 • Community is the cornerstone of success for your garden.
 Starting it right is DUG’s secret sauce!
 All stakeholders including the management team are invited to attend.
 You know your community best.
 Join us to optimize success.